-I formerly made this soup when I was a vegetarian, which I adapted from a Vitamix recipe.
-Now that I eat meat, I decided to revamp it with some animal protein.
+I formerly made this carrot ginger soup when I was a vegetarian, which I adapted from a Vitamix recipe.
+Now that I eat meat, I decided to revamp it with some chicken to create a carrot ginger chicken soup.
 I used to make it with chickpeas, but as you know, I don’t eat beans anymore.
 This soup tastes delicious all by itself too, but I like one-dish meals and didn’t want to opt for my protein on the side.
-Plus, I love me a hearty bowl of soup!
+Plus, I love a hearty bowl of soup!

 - 2 Tbsp grass-fed butter, ghee or coconut oil